A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Origin of prompt CBGRBs

 \subsection{Prompt-collapse Black Holes}

 When the total mass of a BNS exceeds a critical threshold $ \Mtot \gtrsim 2.8\,\msun $, the remnant created by the merger promptly collapses into a BH surrounded by an accretion disk \citep{Bauswein2013}, the mass of which depends sensitively on the binary mass ratio.
 For unequal mass ratios ($q \gtrsim 1.2 $), as characterized by our BNS merger simulations, the lighter NS is disrupted, resulting in a massive accretion disk, $ \mdisk \approx 0.1\,\msun $.
 By contrast, prompt-collapse mergers with $ q \approx 1 $ generate significantly smaller disk masses, $ \mdisk \lesssim 10^{-2}\,\msun $ \citep[see][for a review]{Shibata2019}.
-Assuming the mass accretion rate to scale linearly with the disk mass, and $ \Phi $ to be largely independent of $ \mdisk $, then disk masses of $ \mdisk \lesssim 10^{-2}\,\msun $ could power jets consistent with \sbGRB observations.
+As the accretion rate scales linearly with the disk mass (Fig.~\ref{fig:energetics}), if $ \Phi $ is largely independent of $ \mdisk $, then disk masses of $ \mdisk \lesssim 10^{-2}\,\msun $ could power jets consistent with \sbGRB observations.
 This implies that \sbGRB can in principle be powered through massive BNS mergers with $ \Mtot \gtrsim 2.8\,\msun $ and $ q \approx 1 $.
 In BH--NS mergers, similarly low disk masses of $ \mdisk \lesssim 10^{-2}\,\msun $ are possible for high binary mass ratios, $ q \gg 1 $, low \emph{pre}-merger BH spin, or large spin-orbit misalignment~\citep{Foucart2018}.

 The region $ \Mtot > 2.8\,\msun $ in Figure~\ref{fig:sketch} overviews this scenario.
 Low disk masses, such as those produced by equal mass BNS mergers that undergo prompt BH formation (bottom yellow region) or high mass ratio BH--NS mergers (top right yellow region)\footnote{Fig.~\ref{fig:sketch} should ideally cover the 3D space $(\Mtot,q,a)$, as the final disk mass is sensitive to the component of the initial BH spin aligned with the orbital angular momentum.
 Larger values of the BH spin result in more massive disks, and lower values of the BH spin in lower mass disks (or no disks at all).
 Nonetheless, the figure captures qualitatively the dependence of the results on $(\Mtot,q)$.}, giving rise to \sbGRBs.
 The opposite case of mergers forming massive BH disks then power \lbGRBs (blue region).
 If BHs power all \cbGRB jets, then it is expected that the \cbGRB duration spectrum will be continuous via the disk mass distribution.
 This seems to be in tension with the observed bimodal distribution.
 This scenario also poses an additional requirement on the rates given that most \cbGRBs arise from BNS mergers.
 If \sbGRBs are more common than \lbGRBs, this would require that $q \approx 1$ BNS mergers (\sbGRBs) should be more common than unequal mass ratio BNS mergers (\lbGRBs).
 While consistent with the mass ratio distribution of the Galactic BNS population being narrowly concentrated around $ q \lesssim 1.2 $ \citep{Vigna2018,Farrow2019}, this picture is in tension with the BNS masses being below the expected prompt collapse threshold $\approx 2.8\,\msun$, as we now discuss.